ESBenchmark/ESBench/docs/guide/toolchains.md

 |   8 | Array.reduce | chromium |   367.89 ns |  0.67 ns |
 ```

-Playwright launches its own browser by default, you can specify the path to the browser via `executablePath`, but this may fail to launch.
+Playwright launches its own browser by default, they are not equivalent to the released version.
+You can specify the path to the browser via `executablePath`, but this may fail to launch.

 Another way is to use [WebRemoteExecutor](#webremoteexecutor), which supports any browser.

 ```javascript
 new PlaywrightExecutor(chromium, {